 Summer school teaching in the case of faculty hired after September 1, 1973, for employment beginning September 1974, may depend on the availability of funds and/or size of enrollment.
-All members of the faculty shall be available from the fourth calendar day prior to the first day of registration and at least until after commencement.

 A member of the faculty may be permitted to do professional work outside the University and to receive pay when the work in question contributes to the professional development of the individual.
 No such outside work shall be undertaken except on prior approval of the Dean of the University.
 The University reserves the right to declare a conflict of interest at any time.
 (Further information can be found in ACAF 1.50.)
 (Refer to Regional Campuses Policy on Outside Professional Activities.)